-CAREER TRANSACTIONS – Agreed to terms on a one-year contract, 3/21/13; Contract terminated, 3/12/13; Placed on Injured Reserve, 1/4/12; Agreed to terms with New Orleans (UFA-Sea.), 7/29/11; Signed by Seattle to a four-year contract, 7/3/07; Chosen by Seattle Seahawks in the fifth round (161st overall) of the 2007 NFL Draft.
+CAREER TRANSACTIONS – Agreed to terms on a one-year contract, 3/21/13; Contract terminated, 3/12/13; Placed on Injured Reserve, 1/4/12; Agreed to terms with New Orleans (UFA-SEA), 7/29/11; Signed by Seattle to a four-year contract, 7/3/07; Chosen by Seattle Seahawks in the fifth round (161st overall) of the 2007 NFL Draft.

 PERSONAL – Attended Opelika (Ala.)
-HS, where he was a three-year starter at quarterback and led team to a 30-6 record…Recorded 2,638 yards passing with 22 touchdown passes…Gained 1,632 yards rushing with 27 touchdowns…Two time school offensive MVP…Also played baseball…Has owned and operated Herring 24-Hour Fitness Gym in Auburn, Ala since 2011…Herring and his wife Ashley, have one daughter, Madilyn Grace…Super Bowl XLVII week assisted “Super Baskets of Hope” group, where he, Chris Chamberlain and100 volunteers assembled gift baskets to be delivered to patients at local hospitals…Born August 28, 1983.
+HS, where he was a three-year starter at quarterback and led team to a 30-6 record…Recorded 2,638 yards passing with 22 touchdown passes…Gained 1,632 yards rushing with 27 touchdowns…Two time school offensive Most Valuable Player…Also played baseball…Has owned and operated Herring 24-Hour Fitness Gym in Auburn, Ala. since 2011…Super Bowl XLVII week assisted “Super Baskets of Hope” group, where he and 100 volunteers assembled gift baskets to be delivered to patients at local hospitals and continued being a part of the Baskets of Hope program making deliveries to patients at Ochsner Medical Center in the Fall…Participated with other current and former Saints in the Black and Gold Classic, a fishing rodeo to raise funds for the Green Beret and Navy Seal Foundations…Born August 28, 1983.

 New Orleans Saints LB Will Herring leads the pregame chant prior to the game against the Buffalo Bills on Sunday, October 27, 2013.
 (New Orleans Saints video)